 The new West Cliffs resort in Portugal, part of the successful Praia d’El Rey resort, was officially opened this week, with course architect Cynthia Dye McGarey hitting the ceremonial first drive.

 The course, which lies a few miles north of Praia d’El Rey’s existing eighteen, designed by Cabell Robinson, occupies a dramatic piece of terrain, atop sea cliffs over the Atlantic.
 The ocean is in view from all 18 holes.

 Dye said that the site was only partially sandy, necessitating capping a number of holes with mined sand.
-Highlights include the par three fifth, a shorter than usual version of the Redan template, with a green that slopes severely from back to front and the epic par five seventh, where golfers drive from a high tee down to a rolling fairway whose contours conceal a Hell’s Half Acre type of hazard that must be carried with the second shot if one hopes to get home in regulation figures.
+Highlights include the par three fifth, a shorter than usual version of the Redan template, with a green that slopes severely from front to back and the epic par five seventh, where golfers drive from a high tee down to a rolling fairway whose contours conceal a Hell’s Half Acre type of hazard that must be carried with the second shot if one hopes to get home in regulation figures.

 Dye and her construction team – led by Benjamin Neves da Silva of Portuguese contractor ProGolf – managed to build the golf course while leaving much of the indigenous scrub vegetation intact.
 This adds to the property’s beauty, but does mean that missing a fairway into the scrub is a likely lost ball.
 There are other areas that had to be disturbed, and these have mostly been left as exposed sand.